-Home Sales in the Florida Keys - Market Report (March 2013 Update)
+Home Sales in the Florida Keys - Market Report (Year End 2016 Update)

 Graphic representations of these market trends can be seen by opening the PDF attachments at the bottom of this page.

 So You Want My Opinion about the Florida Keys Real Estate Market?

 I am asked my opinion of the market trends by almost every Buyer, "What is happening to the Real Estate Market in the Florida Keys?
 Is it a good time to buy?
 Are prices going up?"

 Before I answer that question, I qualify my response by explaining that I bought my current Florida Keys home at the peak of the real estate market in 2005, and that it is now worth about 85% of what I paid for it.
 If they are still interested in my opinion, I continue.

 Statistics are just statistics and sometimes you can spin them to support what you want.
 I ran into this while trying to convince myself that what I have been feeling, and more importantly telling my clients, was in fact true.
 Is the real estate market in the Florida Keys rebounding?

 Home Prices are Increasing in the Florida Keys